greenglobal/eslint-config-ggc/README.md

 That's all.
 It will works.

-Sometimes [the rules we shared](https://github.com/greenglobal/eslint-config-ggc/blob/master/.eslintrc.json) are not enough for you.
+Sometimes [the rules we shared](https://github.com/greenglobal/eslint-config-ggc/blob/master/.eslintrc.json) may be not enough for you.
 Just add more or overwrite them with your own rules by modifying ".eslintrc.json".
 For example:

 *.eslintrc.json*
 ```